Indivizo/legal/latest/en--general-terms-and-conditions.md

 Annual availability does not involve weekends, public holidays, maintenance periods published in advance, and

-* outages due to the lack of Technical Requirements set by the Service Provider (Section 2.11. of the GTC defines the link where the Technical Requirements can be accessed),
+* outages due to the lack of Technical Requirements set by the Service Provider (Section 2.11. of the GTC defines the link where the Technical Requirements can be accessed);
-* outages or inaccessibility of Service due to the internet connection,
+* outages or inaccessibility of Service due to the internet connection;
-* outages or inaccessibility of Service due to firewalls or other solutions blocking internet communication used by Client,
+* outages or inaccessibility of Service due to firewalls or other solutions blocking internet communication used by Client;
 * outages due to errors that are considered by Service Provider to be unrelated to the Service, or errors that are obviously related to the software or hardware of a third party.

 **6.4.** The Service Fee includes all the costs of Client arising related to the obligations defined in the present GTC.
 No further fees can be charged related to the provision of the Service.

 ## <a name="terms-of-payment"></a> 7.
 Terms of payment

 **7.1.** Service Provider issues an invoice based on the current service package price once in each 30-day invoicing period.
+The first invoice is issued at the launch of the Service.
 The invoicing period starts at the confirmation of the order.
-The invoice is issued within 10 days from the end of the 30-day invoicing period.
+The invoice is issued within 10 days of the beginning of the 30-day invoicing period.
 The form of the invoice is electronic.
-The payment deadline is the 10th day following the date of issue.
+The payment deadline is the 8th day following the date of issue.
 Service Provider shall notify Clients about changes in the prices 30 days prior to the effective day thereof.

 **7.2.** Payments shall be considered as made on the day the amount is credited to the bank account indicated on the invoice.
-Any complaints against the invoice shall only affect the complained item on the invoice and the due date of all other items and of the invoice shall remain unchanged.
+Any complaints against the invoice shall only affect the complained about item on the invoice and the due date of all other items and of the invoice shall remain unchanged.
 Questions and complaints about invoices shall be submitted in writing, within 8 calendar days from the receipt of the invoice.

 **7.3.** In the case of late payment, Customer shall pay default interest to the extent determined by the Civil Code for contracts made by and between enterprises.

-**7.4.** If Client is in debt to Service Provider, Service Provider after a 10-day-long delay in payment shall send a notice of payment to Client via email, in which Client is warned to pay the Service Fee within 10 days, otherwise Service Provider will be entitled to suspend the provision of Service as regulated in Section 8.14. of the present GTC.
-If Client fails to pay the Service Fee in this 10-day notice period Service Provider is entitled to unilaterally modify Client’s service package to the free package as defined in Section 8.12 of the GTC.
+**7.4.** If Client is in debt to Service Provider, Service Provider (after a 10-day-long delay in payment) shall send a notice of payment to Client via email, in which Client is warned to pay the Service Fee within 10 days, otherwise Service Provider will be entitled to suspend the provision of Service as regulated in Section 8.14. of the present GTC.
+If Client fails to pay the Service Fee in this 10-day notice period, Service Provider is entitled to unilaterally modify Client’s service package to the free package as defined in Section 8.12 of the GTC.
 In addition, Service Provider is entitled to terminate the agreement with immediate effect as defined in Section 12 of the present document.

 ## <a name="rights-and-obligations-of-service-provider"></a> 8.
 Rights and obligations of Service Provider